alex-karpenko/git-events-runner/docs/guides/install.md

 cargo run --bin git-events-runner -- run -v
 ```

-You can specify alternative Kubernetes config using `KUBECONFIG` environment variable.
+You can specify an alternative Kubernetes config file path using `KUBECONFIG` environment variable.